 Description

-Development and processing for a single roll of ECN-2 film (such as Vision3 or Eterna/Reala), including remjet removal.
-Developing regular non-remjet films in ECN-2 is also no problem!
-I like to give you the flexibility to get your film the way you want it to be, so make sure to read on.
+Development and processing for a single roll of ECN-2 film (such as Vision3 or Eterna/Reala), including remjet removal if necessary.
+Developing the new 7xxx non-remjet films or regular C-41 films in ECN-2 is also no problem!

-Sample images are my own photos: scans of Vision3 250D, 500T, and 500T shot at ISO 3200, pushed 3 stops.
+Sample images are my own photos: Coolscan 5000 scans of Vision3 250D, 500T, and 500T shot at ISO 3200 pushed 3 stops, respectively.

 Development

-- I can do souped film but you’ll have to let me know before ordering that you have a souped can.
+- I do develop souped film but you’ll have to let me know before ordering that you have a souped can.
 I’ll charge a bit extra as I need to run your film through my processor separately from the rest to prevent damaging other customer’s films.

-- I can do RA-4 hand-prints of your negatives up to 6×9 in the darkroom on glossy Fuji Crystal Archive DPII Professional paper up to 30x40cm!
-Starting at €20.
+- I can do old-school RA-4 hand-prints of your negatives up to 6×9 in the darkroom on glossy Fuji Crystal Archive DPII Professional paper up to 30x40cm!
+Starting at €14,50.
 Contact me for a quote!

 Scanning